ByronDDelpinal/support-local-akron/README.md

 If you think this will help your city then please clone, fork, download, or copy+paste this codebase into your own repository and start your own #SupportLocal application.
 No permission required.
 We're all in this together.

+## Known Issues
+You would be amazing if you submitted a PR to fix any of these!
+- The share to Twitter button on the homepage doesn't do anything when you click on it.
+- The photo uploader isn't working on the "Get Listed" form.
+- The sort does not persist when you filter from one category to the next.
+I'm not sure if this is really an "issue" as I accounted for it in the UI, but it still might be weird.
+- There are no tests.

 ## Supporting Technologies

 - Built with [GatsbyJS](https://www.gatsbyjs.org/).